Explore the Fair

-Ride your bike to Common Ground, have the volunteer bike valet park it for you, and get $2 off admission to the Fair.
+Ride your bike to Common Ground, have the volunteer bike valet park it for you, and earn a special surprise for your pedal power.
 This area is also a great place to learn about bike maintenance, Maine bike laws, and how to advocate for safe roads for cycling in your community.
 Enjoy our People-powered Bike Parade at 10 a.m. and 2 p.m. each day of the Fair.
 Check the schedule of events for talks and forum topics relating to bikes.

 “Strike while the iron is hot!”
 At the Blacksmith Shop, skilled smiths use a coal-fired forge to heat steel red hot, then shape it with hammers into farm implements, tools, kitchen utensils, hardware (hinges and latches for doors) and other goods.

 Creative experts in food harvesting, storing, preserving and cooking offer fairgoers classes and demonstrations in a mini-kitchen.
 This area particularly promotes using local ingredients and presents fairgoers with insights and skills they can practice in their own home kitchens.

-Maine-based organizations focus on environmental, wildlife and marine concerns.
+Maine-based organizations focused on environmental, wildlife and marine concerns.
 Learn about the great work happening in Maine and around the globe and how you can get involved.